NYPL/digarch/staging/Archivist-Workstation-Processing.md

 1. TOC
 {:toc}

-* Archivists processing electronic records without using FTK or ePADD will receive an external hard drive or thumb drive with copies of files to be arranged.
+Archivists processing electronic records without using FTK or ePADD will receive an external hard drive or thumb drive with copies of files to be arranged.

+## Using an External Hard Drive

 * Attach the drive to your workstation.